sylefeb/Silice/projects/ice40-warmboot/README.md

 ## Dynamic what?

 When the ice40 FPGA starts it loads its configuration from SPI flash.
-The cool thing is that multiple bitstreams can be stored in SPI (four by default but can be extended [with some tricks](https://twitter.com/juanmard/status/1388217639655313409)) *and your design can dynamically ask for a reboot, loading another bitstream*.
+The cool thing is that multiple bitstreams can be stored in SPI (four by default but [@juanmard found a way to extend that](https://twitter.com/juanmard/status/1388217639655313409)) *and your design can dynamically ask for a reboot, loading another bitstream*.

 This is huge!